 The Board considers all of the Non-Executive Directors on the Committee to be independent and the composition of the Audit Committee satisfies the Board's requirements in performing the Committee's function given the size and complexity of the Company at present.
-The Executive Chairman, the Chief Financial Officer, senior members of the finance team, the external auditor as well as the internal auditor attend Committee meetings at the discretion of the Committee.
+The Executive Chairman, the Chief Financial Officer, senior members of the finance team, the external auditors as well as the internal auditor attend Committee meetings at the discretion of the Committee.
 Other Board members are invited to attend these meetings.
-Further details of the members of the Audit Committee and their attendance at Committee meetings are set out below and in the Directors' Report section of the
+Further details of the members of the Audit Committee and their attendance at Committee meeting are set out below The Company Secretary is also the Secretary to the Committee and copies of the minutes of the meeting are distributed to the Board ahead of the next full Board meeting.
+The Chair of the Audit Committee reports to the Board on the Committee's discussions, conclusions and recommendations and in the Directors' Report Section of the FY21 Annual Report.

-2020 Annual Report.

-Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings attended Current Mem bers Ms Andrea Hall Chair Yes 4 4 Mr Jason Attew Non- Executive Director Yes 2 2 Ms Victoria Binns Non- Executive Director Yes 1 1 Retired durin g the period Mr Graham Freestone Non- Executive Director Yes 2 2 Mr Colin Johnstone Non- Executive Director Yes 3 2
+Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings attended Current Mem Current Members Ms Andrea Hall Chair Yes 4 4 Mr Jason Attew Non- Executive Director Yes 4 4 Ms Victoria Binns Non- Executive Director Yes 4 4